Last Updated on April 29, 2021 by Charles Wilson

 Now put the bit in the bit holder and tighten it properly.
 Bring the tool holder with the bit mounted on it closer to the center of the chuck as much as possible.
 Find the exact center of the chuck and tighten the tool holder when you’re done.

-Next, manually bring the tool holder closer to the workpiece and put it horizontally with the aluminum for the turning.
+Next, manually bring the tool holder closer to the workpiece and horizontally with the turning’s aluminum.
 You can see the angle allowing the curls coming out of the piece to drop back and off the bit.
 It’s not going forward to stick up into the chuck or spinning component.

 Automatic Feed for Ease of Working